cs1lib

 and mouse_y()

-: return the current x and y coordinates of the mouse.
+current x and y coordinates of the mouse.

 is_mouse_pressed()